danieljackcox/instrcon/README.md

 'Driver' files are matlab objects that represent physical measurement devices and are organised into the `/drivers` folder.
 All instrument drivers should be named after the model of the device, e.g. `SR830.m`.

 High-level functions that operate on devices to perform a more complicated set of actions then can done with single SCPI functions live in the `/functions` folder.
-They are not actually functions or objects but rather scripts that are then run in the main bootstrap superclass object.
-An example of a function is a voltage sweeper that uses `getvoltage`/`setvoltage` functions exposed by the driver to safely sweep voltages.
+They are not actually functions or objects but rather scripts that are then run in the virtual hardware class (`virthardware.m`).
+An example of a function is a voltage sweeper that uses `getoutputvoltage`/`setoutputvoltage` functions exposed by the driver to safely sweep voltages.

 Full measurement scripts are in the `/scripts` folder.